YashdalfTheGray/light-control/README.md

 Clone the repository locally.
 The only two requirements are Docker Engine and Docker Compose.

+## Setup

+This application depends on the [`hue-remote`](https://github.com/YashdalfTheGray/hue-remote) project to work.
+Once that is set up, you're going to want a URL and the token that you're using.

 ## Running the app

 The first thing necessary is to create a `.env` file using the example.
 A copy of it can be created using `cp .env.example .env`.